 Real Time Monitoring

-While a load test is running, the master controller only shows basic information about the load test status.
-In interactive mode, you could at least download intermediate results and generate a report to see how the test is going.
-In automated environments, however, you would have to wait until the test run is finished before you can actually do so.
+While a load test is running, the master controller shows only basic information about the load test status.
+In interactive mode, you can at least download intermediate results and generate a report to see how the test is progressing.
+In automated environments, however, you would have to wait until the test run finishes before you can do so.

 Real-Time Reporting of Errors and Events via OpenTelemetry